-The Association elected to file its tax return for 2020 as a homeowner association on Form 1120-H. As such, the Association must comply with Internal Revenue Code (IRC) Section 528, which applies specifically to homeowner associations.
+The Association elected to file its tax return for 2022 as a homeowner association on Form 1120-H. As such, the Association must comply with Internal Revenue Code (IRC) Section 528, which applies specifically to homeowner associations.
 Under IRC Section 528, the Association is not taxes on income and expenses directly related to its exempt purpose, which is the management, maintenance and protection of Association property.
-However, net nonexempt function income.
-Such as interest income and revenues from nonmembers, is taxes for federal purposes at a flat 30% rate.
-For the year ended December 31, 2020, the Association had no net nonexempt income.
-Thus, the Association had no federal income tax for the year ended December 31, 2020.
+However, net nonexempt function income, such as interest income and revenues from nonmembers, is taxes for federal purposes at a flat 30% rate.
+For the year ended December 31, 2022, the Association had no net nonexempt income.
+Therefore, no provision for federal income has been recorded for the year ended December 31, 2022.
 State income taxes do not apply to associations that qualify under IRC Section 528.

 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Association and recognize a tax liability if the Association has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-Management has analyzed the tax positions taken by the Association and has concluded that as of December 31, 2020, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+Management has analyzed the tax positions taken by the Association and has concluded that as of December 31, 2022, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The Association's policy is to record interest expense or penalties related to income tax in (operating) expense.
-For the year ended December 31, 2020, no interest or penalties were paid or accrued.
+For the year ended December 31, 2022, no interest or penalties were paid or accrued.
 The Association is subject to routine audits by taxing jurisdictions; however, there are no audits for any tax periods in progress.
-The Association's management believes it is no longer subject to income tax examinations for years prior to 2017.
+The Association's management believes it is no longer subject to income tax examinations for years prior to 2019.